 When getting a post hole digger, there are several factors to consider.
 In terms of manual diggers, go for ones that are designed with convenience in mind.
 This can include stronger leverage systems so you don’t have to hassle as much when operating it.
-Durable materials are important too, as it will ensure that the post hole digger lasts a long time.
+Durable materials are important too, as they will ensure that the post hole digger lasts a long time.
 Tight and efficient handling will ensure that the hole is tidy and also look for the maximum depth each digger is capable of.

 Table of Contents

-- 9. Fiskars 60″ Steel Posthole Digger
+- 9. Fiskars Steel Posthole Digger

-- 8. Seymour Mfg.
-DG-12 Post Hole Diggers
+- 8. Hardwd Post Hole Digger

-- 6. Truper 32406 Tru Tough Atlas Pattern Post Hole Digger
+- 6. Truper Post Hole Digger

-- 5. Seymour Promotional Post Hole Digger with Wood Handle DG-60
+- 5. Seymour Promotional Post Hole Digger with Wood Handle

 - 3. Bully Tools Post Hole Digger with Fiberglass Handle

-- 1. Post Hole Diggers 72 In
+- 1. Post Hole Diggers

-9. Fiskars 60″ Steel Posthole Digger
+9. Fiskars Steel Posthole Digger

 As one of the top-selling products in the market, this post hole digger from Fiskars is guaranteed to get the job done.
 Whether you are planting potted plants or building a fence around your garden, this model will not disappoint.
 It uses offset handles which lets you dig up to 12″ deeper compared to many other models.
 It also protects your knuckles while you dig.
 The blade is constructed from welded 14 gauge steel, while the shafts are made from 16 gauge steel.
 The blade spread is 6.5 inches, and the length is 60-1/4 inches.

-8. Seymour Mfg.
-DG-12 Post Hole Diggers
+8. Hardwd Post Hole Digger

-7. Seymour Structron Hercules Post Hole Diggers
+7. Seymour Structron Hercules Post Hole Digger

-6. Truper 32406 Tru Tough Atlas Pattern Post Hole Digger
+6. Truper Post Hole Digger

-5. Seymour Promotional Post Hole Digger with Wood Handle DG-60
+5. Seymour Promotional Post Hole Digger with Wood Handle

-If you own a compatible Voyager Tools model, this can be an interesting alternative to manual post hole digger.
+If you own a compatible Voyager Tools model, this can be an interesting alternative to a manual digger.
 This 8″ auger bit is the perfect tool to get more tidy holes with less effort.
 It is constructed with a heavy wall tube for maximum strength drilling.
 The alloy steel blades ensure optimal performance, which can dig up to 3 feet deep, and 32″ in diameter.
-One of the biggest advantages of auger bit drills is that there is less hassle when operating it.
+One of the biggest advantages of auger bit drills is that there is less hassle when operating them.
 Instead of using force to dig through, you can let the drill do its job while stabilizing it.

 3. Bully Tools Post Hole Digger with Fiberglass Handle